Author: kenny

 • Clear communication: A good guide responds promptly, sets clear expectations about what’s included, and asks about your experience level before the trip.

-• Appropriate ratios: Wade trips — 2 anglers per guide maximum.
-Float trips — 2 anglers per boat standard; 3 is crowded.
+• Appropriate ratios: Wade trips should be 2 anglers per guide maximum.
+Float trips are 2 anglers per boat standard; 3 is crowded.
+Anyone trying to put 4 anglers in a driftboat is cutting corners.

 Questions to Ask Before Booking